One of the biggest agents of change for women in acting is Vikings star Katheryn Winnick.

 At this point, Lagertha is aligned with daughter-in-law Torvi as second-in-command and lover Astrid in retaking Kattegat from Aslaug and company.

 King Harald has other ideas and assigns Egil the Bastard to attack Kattegat, to which Lagertha, Astrid, and Torvi beat him back.
-Egil is captured, Torvi is injured and Astrid gets Egil ready for an epic torture scene served up by Lagertha.
+Egil is captured, Torvi is injured and Astrid gets What ensues for Egil is a a particularly nasty rotisserie scene served up by Lagertha.